UzmaSami/Azure-Network-Security-Implementation/README.md

-provide conditional forwarding for private endpoint DNS resolution across the hybrid environment — a requirement that becomes significant in Project 4 when private endpoints are deployed.
+provide conditional forwarding for private endpoint DNS resolution across the hybrid environment — a requirement that becomes significant in next project when private endpoints are deployed.

 ---